dlennardshipt/ISLR/README.md

 I'm hoping that I can do at least one chapter of reading per week including exercises.
 Exercises and labs will be done in an Rmarkdwon folder.
 If extra time or interest, I may delve into some Shipt stuff as well, but I'll have to exclude that from the repository since that's sensitive stuff.

 ## Extra Mile
-* Do exercises using Python code since predominantly a python user at home.
+* Do exercises using Python code since predominantly a python user at work.

 ## I'll update as I go